martynabrzezanska/friends-quiz/README.md

 - Roboto and Patrick Hand font was taken from [Google Fonts](http://fonts.google.com).
 - The icons used in this project were all sourced from the [Font Awesome](http://fontawesome.com).
+- The background image was taken from [Pexels](http://pexels.com).
 - [W3 Schools](http://w3schools.com), [Stack Overflow](https://stackoverflow.com), and [MDN Web Docs](http://developer.mozilla.org) all provided me with learning resources and high quality answers and questions about programming.
 - [Code Institute](http://codeinstitute.com) lectures and "Love Maths" walk through project have provided me with the necessary foundational knowledge, which, when supplemented with research, has enabled me to accomplish this project.
 - [freeCodeCamp](http://freecodecamp.org) has also served as a learning resource for me, through the completion of series of interactive coding lessons.
 - [Traversy Media](http://youtube.com/c/TraversyMedia) another excellent learning resource that has proven to be really beneficial to me.
 - [CSS Color Converter](http://maetting.com) was used to convert the majority of the colors to hexadecimal notations, which are supported by all browsers.
-- The question selected for the quiz have been taken from [Here](https://www.beano.com/posts/the-ultimate-friends-trivia-quiz).
+- The questions and answers compiled the quiz have been mostly adapted from [Here](https://www.beano.com/posts/the-ultimate-friends-trivia-quiz).
-- The description written out in introduction is partly mine, but some of it was taken from the [Wikipedia](https://en.wikipedia.org/wiki/Friends).
+- Part of the description in the introduction was partly written by me, some of it was adapted from [Wikipedia](https://en.wikipedia.org/wiki/Friends).